Evauts/SC1015-Project-B124-Team-1/README.md

 - Divya Gupta *(Dataset selection, Logistic Regression, README file, Presentation Slides)*
 - Tan Jun Liang *(Data Cleaning, Data Visualization/EDA, README file, Video creation and editing)*

+## Deliverables

+### Dataset
+A dataset from kaggle that where we extract our data from.

+### Presentation Slides
+A summarised content towards our progress in the project.

+### Jupyter Notebook #1: Data Extraction, Data Cleaning
+s
+### Jupyter Notebook #2: EDA/Visualisations/Correlations
+s
+### Jupyter Notebook #3: Machine Learning Model 1 - Logistic Regression & Fine-tuning
+s
+### Jupyter Notebook #4: Machine Learning Model 2 - Decision Tree & Fine-tuning
+s

+## Problem Definition
+- What are the top 3 predictor for the response variable 'diabetes'?
+- What "out of syllabus" techniques can we apply to our dataset?
+- What models can best fit our data?
+-
 ## About dataset
 ### Title: diabetes_prediction_dataset
 > 9 Columns - gender, age, hypertension, heart_disease, smoking_history, bmi, HbA1c_level, blood_glucose_level, diabetes